poap-xyz/poap.js/packages/poaps/docs/PoapsClient.md

 ## Description

-`PoapsClient` is a class representing a client for interacting with POAPs (Proof of Attendance Protocol tokens).
+`PoapsClient` is a class representing a client for interacting with POAPs .

 ## Constructor